US warns Russia as Kremlin talks about war threat in Ukraine

 U.S. Secretary of State Antony Blinken warned Russian Foreign Minister Sergey Lavrov at their meeting in Stockholm on Thursday that “if Russia decides to pursue confrontation, there will be serious consequences," adding that “the best way to avert a crisis is through diplomacy.”

-Kremlin spokesman Dmitry Peskov said in Moscow that “the Ukrainian authorities' aggressive and increasingly intensive provocative action on the line of contact” gives grounds for concerns about a possible flare-up of hostilities.
-He said that recent statements from Ukrainian President Volodymyr Zelenskyy and other Ukrainian officials indicate that “the Ukrainian leadership doesn't exclude a forceful scenario.”
+Kremlin spokesman Dmitry Peskov said in Moscow that “the Ukrainian authorities' aggressive and increasingly intensive provocative action on the line of contact” fueled fears about a possible flare-up of hostilities.
+He argued that recent statements from Ukrainian President Volodymyr Zelenskyy and other Ukrainian officials indicate that “the Ukrainian leadership doesn't exclude a forceful scenario.”

 “The probability of hostilities in Ukraine still remains high,” Peskov said in a conference call with reporters.